huangda185/Comparing-Classifiers/README.md

 ### Classification Modeling using Portuguese Banking Institution Dataset found in UCI ML Repository.
 ### Logistic Regression, KNN algorithm, Decision Tree, and SVM model

-## Business Objective is to identify the best classification model to help the Portuguese Banking Instition detemrine if a client/contact would subscribe to a bank term deposit.
+## Business Objective
+### Identify the best classification model to help the Portuguese Banking Instition detemrine if a client/contact would subscribe to a bank term deposit.
-## Data used is showing that there are a total of 17 campaigns that occurred between May 2008 and November 2010 with an 8% success rate that subscribed to a bank term deposit.
+### Data used is showing that there are a total of 17 campaigns that occurred between May 2008 and November 2010 with an 8% success rate that subscribed to a bank term deposit.

 ## Process:
 #### Select the target feature which in this case in whether a person subscribed to a bank term deposit.